Very Short Bio

 - 1998 recipient of the Outstanding Educator Award by the New Jersey Educational Computing Consortium

-(chapter contributor) Stager, G. (2020 in press).
+(chapter contributor) Stager, G. (2020).
 Constructing Modern Knowledge: Crafting the Next Generation of Constructionists.
 In N. Holbert, M. Berland, & Y. Kafai (Eds.), Designing Constructionist Futures: The Art, Theory, and Practice of Learning Designs.
 Cambridge, MA: MIT Press.

 (chapter contributor) Minsky, M. (2019).
 Inventive Minds: Marvin Minsky on Education: Cambridge,MA: MIT Press.

 Stager, G. (2019).
 Unsolicited advice on learning, teaching and leadership.
 Melbourne, Australia: Centre for Strategic Education